 Nutrition Facts Per Serving: 250 calories; 16 g fat(10 g sat); 0 g fiber; 21 g carbohydrates; 4 g protein; 90 mg cholesterol; 20 g sugars; 50 mg sodium.

 A recent study published in Appetite found that when people drank a shake they thought was healthy, they ate more snacks afterwards.
 When people drank the same shake but were told it was indulgent, they didn't snack as much post-shake.
 Indulge a little, feel satisfied and you may find your body naturally resets itself to crave fruits, veggies and whole grains.

 We all need to treat ourselves once in a while.
 Maybe it's a pedicure, maybe it's a dinner out and maybe it's ice cream.
 Sure, you could eat a pint of ice cream every day, but wouldn't it lose some of its appeal?
-Whichever ice cream you choose, keep your portion sizes sensible and maybe don't indulge every night.
-Fruit makes a great post-dinner snack—especially in summer when so many delicious ones are in season—and fruit is packed with vitamins, minerals and antioxidants.
+Halo Top's packaging and slogans are designed to encourage you to eat the whole pint.
+It's great marketing, but not so great for sensible eating.